-No false or misleading statements, health claims or designation of quality, grade, trademarks or trade names.
+Labels or signage may not contain false or misleading statements, health claims or designation of quality, grade, trademarks or trade names.
 Organically certified vendors must display their organic grower's certification.
 If a vendor's farm is not certified organic, the vendor may not use the word "organic" to describe the vendor's business or products.